The Law Office of

 ORDER

-The fee will be deducted periodically, either at the time income is credited to the account or prior to any other distribution.
-Investments having a maturity date greater than one year will be assessed the fee at the time the investment instrument matures.
+The new fee applies to all earnings applied to investments on and after the effective date of this change, February 3, 1992, published in the Federal Register November 4, 1991, except for earnings on investments in cases being administered under the provisions of the May 11, 1989 notice, i.e, to which the fee equal to the first 45 days income is applicable.
+The fee may be deducted periodically, either at the time income is credited to the account or prior to any other distribution.
+Investments having a maturity date greater than one year may be assessed the fee at the time the investment instrument matures.

 /S/